crosetto/AutomaticDifferentiation/README.md

 s_c c(T t){return s_c<T>(t);}
 ```

-It's the turn of the expressions "plus" and "times": function objects, which instantiate the two template arguments and return
+It's the turn of the expressions "plus" and "times": function objects whose evaluation in turn evaluates
-therir sum or multiplication respectively.
+the template arguments and returns their sum or multiplication respectively.
 We also overload the operators "+" and "*" to meet the target API.
 All these
-object functions are literal types, and the overload of their ```operator()``` is declared as constexpr
+object functions are literal types, and the overload of their ```operator()``` is declared constexpr

 ```C++
 namespace expressions{